Did you or someone in your family receive blood from Huntsman Cancer Hospital or University of Utah Hospital?

 After a miserable weekend of camping we took Jenna to see her pediatrician first thing on Monday morning.
 With a high fever, a swollen and face and rapid heartbeat, we figured that her ear infection came back with vengeance.
 We were concerned that it would was going to take a very strong antibiotic to get her over this one.
 I mentioned to the Doctor that I thought her abdomen had bloated from the last antibiotic.
 He told us that shouldn’t have happened and seemed concerned.
 He convinced us to have some blood work and other tests done that same day.

-Before we knew it, we were in the hospital surrounded by doctors and specialists that were telling us our 13 month old baby had All (a form of Leukemia).
+Before we knew it, we were in the hospital surrounded by doctors and specialists that were telling us our 13 month old baby had acute lymphoblastic leukemia (ALL) (a form of leukemia).

 She was admitted to the ICU at Primary Children’s Medical Center.
 As soon as it could be typed and crossed, Jenna was transfused with red blood from a selfless ARUP Blood Services donor of whom I will never know.
 Without that blood, she would not be with us today.